repeckadonatas/App-Containerization-Docker-2/README.md

 **Note:**

 When using the code manually locally, store the `.env` file in the root directory of the project folder to connect to the database and use it with no issues.

-## Using ML model(FIX!!!!)

-To use the ML model for price movement prediction of target commodities, ....

 ## Concurrency method used